Image-based Outlier Synthesis With Training Data: Introduction

-Current OOD detection methods do not adequately address spurious correlations present in training data, severely compromising their ability to detect spurious OOD samples.
 Images generally consist of both \textit{invariant} and \textit{environmental} features.
 As shown in Figure \ref{fig:teaser}, when the correlations between environmental features (land and water) and corresponding target labels (landbird, waterbird) are high, neural networks can rely on spurious features to achieve high classification performance~\citep{beery2018recognition,Sagawa2020Distributionally}.
 It can cause the model to incorrectly make high-confidence predictions for OOD samples with similar environmental features but different semantic content.
 Moreover, in fine-grained classification settings, the degree of distinction between ID and OOD samples may be as subtle as that between different ID classes.
-As illustrated in Figure \ref{fig:teaser}, fine-grained OOD for the Waterbirds ID dataset may be ``hen", which differs from ID samples based on subtle fine-grained attributes.
+As illustrated in Figure \ref{fig:teaser}, fine-grained OOD for the Waterbirds ID dataset may be ``hen", which differs from ID samples based on subtle fine-grained attributes (Also, see \ref{sec:fine_grained}).
 Moreover, the overlap of high-level feature sets between fine-grained OOD and ID data complicates the detection of the former.
-Real-world scenarios frequently involve either spurious or fine-grained settings as ID and OOD are often captured under similar conditions during deployment.
-However, a significant majority of OOD detection studies, including recent ones~\citep{du2023dream,liu2024can,doorenbos2024nonlinearoutliersynthesisoutofdistribution}, have been restricted to conventional cases.
-While a few recent works~\cite{mixoe23wacv,techapanurak2021practical,perera2019deep} study fine-grained OOD detection, they often require the curation of diverse OOD samples non-overlapping with ID data~\citep{yao2024outofdistribution,jiang2024dos,zhu2023diversified}.
-On the other hand, Ming \etal~\citep{ming2021impact} and Zhang \etal~\citep{zhang2023robustness} have explored the detrimental effect of spurious correlation on OOD detection, but studies addressing this issue using stronger supervision (of virtual outliers) remain scarce.
+Real-world scenarios frequently involve either spurious or fine-grained settings as ID and OOD are often captured under similar conditions during deployment, highlighting the importance of study under such settings.